mikezucc/multirepocontext/README.md

 ## Usage

-1. Launch MDgent
+1. Launch MultiRepoContext
 2. Click "[+] Add Repository" to add a local repository
 3. Configure your Anthropic API key in settings
-4. MDgent will automatically analyze your codebase and generate documentation
+4. MultiRepoContext will automatically analyze your codebase and generate documentation
 5. Browse generated documentation in the detail pane

 ## Architecture

 - **Electron Desktop App**: Main UI for managing repositories
-- **MDgent Daemon**: Background process that watches files and orchestrates analysis
+- **MultiRepoContext Daemon**: Background process that watches files and orchestrates analysis
 - **LLM Integration**: Uses Claude API for intelligent code understanding
 - **File Watcher**: Monitors changes and triggers incremental updates